6 Ways Freight Brokers Can Find Quality Loads

 As a broker, you make money by connecting shippers with carriers.
 The more connections you make, the better your margins will be.
 The market is huge.
-Freight brokerages and agencies are expected to account for $145.2 billion in 2021.
-After last year’s pandemic slowdown, the broker business is forecasted to end the year with 11.7% growth.
+Freight brokerages and agencies are expected to account for $98.8 billion in 2022.
+This year, the broker business is forecasted to end the year with 6.6% growth.

 It’s a competitive business and getting more so every day.
 With over 17,000 licensed freight brokers in the U.S. as competitors for business, you need any edge you can get.
 The faster you can find quality loads, the more profit you make.
 So, how do freight brokers find loads?